BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 1. **Eliding After Signing**
    - ✅ **Do**: Always sign the complete document before elision
-   - ❌ **Don't**: Sign an already elided document, as it won't verify against the original
+   - ❌ **Don't**: Sign an already elided document, as you don't know what you're signing

 2. **Salt Management**
    - ✅ **Do**: Use the default salt for most use cases